 Everytime I ride Journey into Imagination with Figment, I can’t help but think of the original Dreamfinder-filled version that closed in 1998 as perhaps the most short-sighted decision ever made in the history of the Disney Parks.
 While this current version of the attraction does not hold a candle to the original, it still has its moments.
 Figment is still one of my favorite Disney characters, and it's a joy to still see him in this ride.
 Figment’s upside-down house and the explosive finale are classic scenes worthy of the original, so it is nice to be able to at least get a little imagination.

-The newest attraction at EPCOT and the first brand-new addition to World Showcase since 1989 is Remy’s Ratatouille Adventure.
+The first brand-new addition to World Showcase since 1989 is Remy’s Ratatouille Adventure.
 This clone of the same attraction from Walt Disney Studios Paris is a perfect addition to EPCOT’s line-up.
 The architecture of the new expansion fits in perfectly with the rest of the France pavilion, while the attraction itself is something that truly feels brand new for EPCOT.
 I for one can’t wait to get in some more rides on Remy’s Ratatouille Adventure.

 One of the last remaining attractions virtually unchanged since opening year is The American Adventure, an almost 30-minute long epic retelling of the story of America.
 The technology on display here is still impressive 40 years later.
 The way the animatronics are integrated with the screen based storytelling is truly a marvel to behold, while the writing of the show itself truly paints an idealized version of what America should strive to be.
 Choosing Benjamin Franklin and Mark Twain to host the show was a stroke of genius.
 The “Golden Dream” finale never fails to bring a tear to my eye, as we honor some of history’s finest Americans.